 I have cold-emailed educational publishers over the last year and been added to the freelance banks of three.
 Which is good, I’m told.
 It will be interesting to receive work.

 How to get tuition work

-You can also find the link on the Tuition page of my website.
+You can find the link here to the Tuition page of my website.

 To finish, the best tuition feedback I have had was from the parents of a 10-year-old boy with ADHD and dyslexia: “I feel so much cleverer when Annie has been.”

 Thank you to Lisa De Caux (SfEP Intermediate Member) for proofreading.

 P.S.
 Here are those UK blogs I mentioned.
 As I write more about education and learning, teaching and tuition, I will mention specific subject bloggers.